Return to Office Toolkit

 3. I haven’t been asked to submit any new Telework Agreement but I’ve been asked to come into the office?

 Your supervisor is entitled to request that you report to office when necessary per the Form 200 (your telework agreement) Section 7C, which states: “Employee acknowledges they must forgo telework when their physical presence is required in the office on regularly scheduled telework days.
 Managers and/or supervisors should provide prior notice whenever possible.
 The employee may be required to report to the office without prior notice.”
 If you’re being requested to come in on a regular basis, see Q4 below.
-If you’re being requested to come into the office for recurring situations that you don’t believe are necessary, please contact CAPS UAW Labor Representatives at caps@capsscientists.org.
+If you’re being requested to come into the office for recurring situations that you don’t believe are necessary, please contact RTOTaskForce@capsscientists.org.

 4. I haven’t been asked to submit any new telework agreement but I’ve been asked to RTO on a regularly scheduled-basis?